erikvanmechelen/wind/manuscript/28openings.md

 Where indeed?
 The most obvious place would seem to be Smyrna.
 The most obvious unit, a fleet, which will then set sail to the Aegean Sea, possibly to be bounced by an Austrian or Italian fleet.
 In some games, where Italy and Austria are aligned, this defensive posture is necessary to keep Con and Smy safe.
 If you remain steadfast, perhaps you could turn either of the Italian and Austrian against the other.
 Or, at some point, the French may sail east and give you the releasing of naval pressure you need to break out of the corner.

 Another straightforward option might be a build of Fleet Ankara.
 The situation may call for the taking of the Black Sea and a push into either Sev or Rum.

-Speaking of Russian antagonism, the remaining Turkish openings are less friendly toward the Russian than the Balkan Concentration.